Ads

 Wing Inspection Lights

-Some aircraft are equipped with wing inspection lights to illuminate the leading edge of the wings to permit observation of icing and general condition of these areas in flight.
+Some aircraft are equipped with wing inspection lights to illuminate the leading edge of the wings to permit observation of icing conditions and general condition of these areas in flight.
 These lights permit visual detection of ice formation on wing leading edges while flying at night.
 They are usually controlled through a relay by an on/off toggle switch in the cockpit.
-Some wing inspection light systems may include or be supplemented by additional lights, sometimes called nacelle lights, that illuminate adjacent areas, such a cowl flaps or the landing gear.
+Some wing inspection light systems may include or be supplemented by additional lights, sometimes called nacelle lights, that illuminate adjacent areas, such as cowl flaps or the landing gear.
 These are normally the same type of lights and can be controlled by the same circuits.

 Interior Lights

 Aircraft are equipped with interior lights to illuminate the cabin.
 [Figure 8] Often white and red light settings are provided.
-Commercial aircraft have a lighting systems that illuminates the main cabin, an independent lighting system so that passengers can read when the cabin lights are off, and an emergency lighting system on the floor of the aircraft to aid passengers of the aircraft during an emergency.
+Commercial aircraft have a lighting system that illuminates the main cabin, an independent lighting system so that passengers can read when the cabin lights are off, and an emergency lighting system on the floor of the aircraft to aid passengers of the aircraft during an emergency.

 Figure 7.
 Interior cockpit and cabin light system